 Take the Opportunity to Secure a Lower Interest Rate

-Compare that to early 2020 when the peak rate was 3.64%.
-That’s about a 1% difference, which can have a huge impact on how much you pay in interest for your mortgage throughout its term.
+If your current mortgage rate is quite a bit higher than that, the difference can have a huge impact on how much you pay in interest for your mortgage throughout its term.

-The same mortgage amount with today’s rate of 2.65% would come out to $1,608 per month in mortgage payments and a total of $179,169 in interest alone.
-That’s a difference of about $75,000 just in interest!
+The same mortgage amount with a rate of 6.0%, for instance, would come out to $2,379 per month in mortgage payments and a total of $456,545 in interest alone.
+That’s a difference of almost $92,000 just in interest!
 As you can see, even a difference of 1% in interest can mean a high amount of savings.

 If you need the funds to cover a large expense and have a sizable amount of equity built up in your home, then a cash-out-refinance may be something to think about.